-- 6) The area definitions for the Demised Premises are enclosed herewith as Annexure T-III. - THE LESSEE: In the event, THE LESSEE intends to expand its office space in the said Building(s), the details for the same are as given in Annexures C-II of this LOI and a separate Lease Deed will be signed between the parties for the aforesaid expansion option.
+- 6) The area definitions for the Demised Premises are enclosed herewith as Annexure T-III. - 7) Expansion option for THE LESSEE: In the event, THE LESSEE intends to expand its office space in the said Building(s), the details for the same are as given in Annexures C-II of this LOI and a separate Lease Deed will be signed between the parties for the aforesaid expansion option.